scwe/redux-refetch/README.md

   * [`mergeProps`] (*Function*): If specified, it is called with the results of `mapStateToProps`, `mapDispatchToProps` and `props` and expects the final props object as a return.
 More documentation on this can be found [here](https://github.com/reactjs/react-redux/blob/master/docs/api.md#arguments).
   * [`connectOptions`] (*Object*): These are the options that get passed into `connect` from `react-redux`.
 Again more complete and well rounded documentation can be found [here](https://github.com/reactjs/react-redux/blob/master/docs/api.md#arguments)

-### Testing

-* Make sure that all the arguments are optional
-* Make sure that suppling props to the container when rendering still get passed in
-* Test options for both `equalityCheck` and for the `react-redux.connect` stuff
-* Ensure the `mapDispatchToRefetch` functions actually get called
-* Ensure that ownProps are passed correctly everywhere
-* Make sure that when the component already has a property called `__dependencies` nothing breaks
-* Test that when null is supplied for `mapStateToDependencies`, props still get passed correctly

 ### TODO